mattwarkentin/fidelius/README.md

-The goal of `fidelius` is to provide a simple interface for encrypting and password-protecting your static HTML files, and supporting secure and (optionally) self-contained in-browser decryption.
+The goal of `fidelius` is to provide a simple interface for encrypting and password-protecting your static HTML files, and supporting secure and (optionally) self-contained in-browser authentication and decryption.

 This package sits on the shoulders of the cryptography library, [`sodium`](https://doc.libsodium.org/), to provide secure methods for